How to Match Colors in Photoshop: The Expert’s Guide

 Open the Images in Photoshop

 The next step is to identify the colors that must be matched between the two images.
 This may be necessary if the images were shot under different lighting conditions or if the colors have simply shifted due to incorrect camera settings.
-You can do this by selecting the eye dropper tool and left-clicking the source color.
+You can do this by selecting the Eyedropper tool and left-clicking the source color.

-You can refer back to this color when adjusting the hue and saturation layer.
+You can refer back to this color when adjusting the Hue and saturation layer.

 Step 3: Create a New Adjustment Layer